-Those who are currently enrolled in a Tricare plan and happy with their benefits don’t need to do anything.
-Anyone who does not actively switch will remain in the same plan for 2019.
+Those who are now enrolled in a Tricare plan and happy with their benefits don’t need to do anything.
+Anyone who does not actively switch will remain in the same plan for 2022.

-Maximum out-of-pocket expenses are similar for both plans: $1,000 for active-duty family members, whether in Group A or B. For all others, the cap is $3,000 for those in Group A and $3,500 for Group B beneficiaries.
+Maximum out-of-pocket expenses are similar for both plans: $1,000 for active-duty family members in Group A and $1,120 for Group B. For other retirees and their families, the cap is $3,706 and $3,921 for those in Group A and Group B, respectively.

-Once the open enrollment period ends, Tricare enrollees can only switch their plans if they have what’s called a “qualifying life event” (QLE) such as moving, having a baby or getting married.
+Once the open enrollment period ends, Tricare enrollees can switch their plans only if they have what is called a “qualifying life event” (QLE), such as having a baby, getting married or moving.
 In cases such as those, you will have 90 days from the date of the event to make a change.

-For more information on enrollment fees for these plans and further details, you can go to the Tricare website.
-“Members can really dig into the details of all of these plans there,” Grady says.
-Enrollment can be completed online, by telephone to the regional coordinator or by mailing the enrollment form to the regional coordinator.
+For more information on enrollment fees for these plans and additional details, you can go to the Tricare website.
+Enrollment can be completed online, by calling the regional coordinator by phone or by mailing the enrollment form to the regional coordinator.